-With a livability score of 82/100, Grand Prairie is ranked #862 in the United States and #226 in Texas.
+Grand Prairie has a livability score of 79/100 and is ranked #45 in Texas and #1,725 in the USA.
 Pack your bags!
 This is a very high score in comparison to other US cities.
 Living in Grand Prairie could be a great choice!
 Another exciting tidbit, is that Grand Prairie ranks better than 90% of all US cities!
-There are seven total categories that generate the livability score.
-Grand Prairie ranks well for amenities (A), cost of living (B-), education (A-) and housing (A+).
+If we dig a little deeper into each category within the livability score, we see that Grand Prairie has higher than average scores for the following: amenities (A+), crime (B), cost of living (A+), employment (B-) and housing (A+).

 Location, location, location - those 3 words empasize the significance of the location of any property and are possibly the three most important words in your search for a new place to live.
 Fortunately, in Grand Prairie, there are an abundance of amazing local amenities and other interesting things to do.
 These include grocery stores, coffee shops, places to eat and parks.
 Some of the interesting things to do and attractions include: Lone Star Park Race Track, Louis Tussaud's Palace of Wax & Ripley's Believe It Or Not!, and Ripley's Believe it or Not.

 A healthy real estate market serves as a key economic indicator.
 It could signify overall local economic strength, stability and reflects consumer confidence in the area.
 Based on multiple factors including: median home and rental prices, appreciation rates and home affordability, Grand Prairie has received high marks in the housing category.
 Based on these calculations, the apartment rental and real estate market appears to be very healthy.